Loops: while...do Expression

 13 19 8 18 16 2 10 Found a 10!

 while...do in sequence expressions and other computation expressions, in which case a customized version of the

 while...do expression is used.
-For more information, see Sequences, Asynchronous Workflows, and Computation Expressions.
+For more information, see Sequences, Async expressions, Task expressions, and Computation Expressions.